gravitational/teleport/rfd/0098-securing-docker-images.md

 ### 2. Ongoing scanning

-Using an _ongoing_ automated scanner means that we do not just check for vulnerabilities at image creation time, instead we _continually_ scan for any vulnerabilities that may be discovered during the image's lifetime.
+Using an _ongoing_ automated scanner means that we do not just check for vulnerabilities at image creation time, instead we proactively & _continually_ scan for any vulnerabilities  that may be discovered until the image is either replaced with a newer verion of the image, or the support lifetime for the verion of Teleport on that image expires (i.e. falls out of our 3-version support window)

 ## Implementation Details